 This is, there is reason to believe, only in part true.
-Remilitary precautions is shown and the reason for armasanctioned by the best military authorities, may be looked upon as a correct estimate of our requirements.
+Remilitary precautions is shown and the reason for armawas recently set affoat.
+Little, however, has been said about distance apart.
+Then load the length of shaft with the the army, notwithstanding the words of warning uttered by weighed or estimated load of pulleys, and notice any deflecsanctioned by the best military authorities, may be looked upon as a correct estimate of our requirements.

-militia organization practically trained in the most minute the sustained without deflection, the position of your bearings fessor Ormond Stone, director of the Leander McCormick details of the school of the soldier.
+ization of what might be called the nucleus of an effective by the actual weight of the pulleys and belts it has to curry, army, which, in time of war, could be readily expanded into add fifty per cent more for the sagging, swaying, and vibraa much larger body of trained fighting men, supported by a tion of the belts in motion, and when this total weight can militia organization practically trained in the most minute : he sustained without deflection, the position of your bearings : fessor Ormond Stone, director of the Leander McCormick details of the school of the soldier.
 He would have the is determined. peace establishment at 27,501 officers and enlisted men, which on a war footing should be raised to 56,356.
-First and primarily he would have each arm of the service-artillery, should be provided with Gatling and rifled guns, and so search has been to show that diseases of various types are Princeton twenty-three inch, with an auxiliary control by moment's notice, even on an advance skirmish line; the cally than in any other mode.
+First and primarily he would have each arm of the service-artillery, cavalry, and infantry-armed and equipped with the most than those which relate to the means of supplying pure water efficient weapons and accouterments.
+The field artillery for use in our cities and towns.
+All the drift of modern reshould be provided with Gatling and rifled guns, and so search has been to show that diseases of various types are Princeton twenty-three inch, with an auxiliary control by drilled that they could work quickly enough to operate at a spread through the agency of drinking water more energeti- an outside clock, and that it has Burnham's micrometer ilmoment's notice, even on an advance skirmish line; the cally than in any other mode.
 But of what use is it to lumination.
-The observatory has a permanent fund of gunners being protected by shields from the attacks of search with diligence for a pure source of supply, if in the seventy-six thousand dollars as a beginning; and eighteen ities when he claims that cavalry, to be most effective, sorb that which shall carry with it death, or at least the ings, and eight thousand dollars for the house of the directshould fight afoot save upon those rare occasions when a seeds of ill health?
+The observatory has a permanent fund of gunners being protected by shields from the attacks of search with diligence for a pure source of supply, if in the seventy-six thousand dollars as a beginning; and eighteen sharpshooters.
+He is sustained by the best modern author process of transmission to the consumer the water is to ab-thousand dollars have been expended in observatory buildities when he claims that cavalry, to be most effective, sorb that which shall carry with it death, or at least the ings, and eight thousand dollars for the house of the directshould fight afoot save upon those rare occasions when a seeds of ill health?
 The mode of distribution becomes or.
-Situated eight hundred and fifty feet above the sea, and sudden dash on an exposed flank or the like should be re-therefore of equal importance with the source of supply. quired of them.
-The saber, he thinks, ought not be discarded, but the principal weapon of the trooper should be and street mains of iron, there seems to be no occasion to rical dome forty-five feet in diameter.
+Situated eight hundred and fifty feet above the sea, and sudden dash on an exposed flank or the like should be re- therefore of equal importance with the source of supply. quired of them.
+The saber, he thinks, ought not be dis- With the primary conduits, channels of brick or stone, building, circular in shape, is surmounted by a hemisphecarded, but the principal weapon of the trooper should be and street mains of iron, there seems to be no occasion to rical dome forty-five feet in diameter.
 The brick walls an improved magazine rifle.